 Title: Data Server Name – this is the data server identified by the S-128 Producer attribute.

-For each cell installed in the SENC from the data server:
+For each cell installed in the System Database from the data server:

 Dataset Name – the name of the dataset.
 (DSNM).

-Edition – the Edition of the dataset in the SENC (EDTN).
+Edition – the Edition of the dataset in the System Database (EDTN).

-Update – the update number of the dataset in the SENC.
-If the product does not support updates, then this shall be labelled “-“.
+Update – the update number of the dataset in the System Database.
+If the product does not support updates, then this must be labelled “-“.

-Issue Date – the issue date of the last applied update to the dataset in the SENC (or “-“ where no updates are supported for the S-100 product).
+Issue Date – the issue date of the last applied update to the dataset in the System Database (or “-“ where no updates are supported for the S-100 product).